EllingtonKirby/ArchApp/README.md

 ### Modules

-The app is composed of a modular project structure, using dynamic features to create build an app bundle.
+The app is composed of a modular project structure, using dynamic features to build an app bundle.
 In the future, an app built on this foundation would receive the APK size reduction and dynamic delivery benefits of the app bundle.

 There is a very thin :app module.
 Then, there are two :common modules, one creating the base framework, the other setting